Frusen Glädjé

 Frusen Glädjé was a company that made premium ice cream for the American market, founded in 1980 by Richard E. Smith.
 Although the ice cream was made in the U.S., it used a quasi-Swedish name: frusen glädje ([ˈfrʉ̂ːsɛn ˈɡlɛ̂ːdjɛ]), without the acute accent, is Swedish for "frozen happiness".

-After being sold several times, the brand is no longer in use.
+After the brand was sold several times, the brand name is currently no longer in use.

 History

 Frusen Glädjé was produced at a Dairy Lea plant with special equipment and sold in 10 states in 1981, including New York and California.
 Frusen Glädjé was available in eight flavors (15 in the New York shop).
 Frusen Glädjé was distributed in every state by the end of 1982, reaching an annual production of 30 million pints, up from 18 million in 1981.
 Erhard Sommer was the company president.

 The brand's marketing materials called it "[t]he ice cream that appeals to the sybaritic buyer with a taste for the very finest."
 Television commercials typically featured the catch phrase, "I ate all the Frusen Glädjé."
 Another catchphrase used was "Enjoy the Guilt", which appeared in print advertising and also on small crystal ice cream bowls, which were available via mail order from the company.